Jitendarkumara/TestingPurposecode/README.md

-Dear all,
+Dear All,

-Monday and Tuesday are holiday in TCE so I am going to my home location today I will be available on call and virtually .
+As Monday and Tuesday are holidays at TCE, I will be traveling to my hometown today.
+I will remain available on call and virtually during this period.

-Thanks and regards
-Jitendar kumar
-8789226053